groove-x/pura/README.md

 During development it's productive to have visualizations that let you see and alter the internal state of your program.
-Pura lets you create these easily along side your regular code.
+Pura lets you create these easily along side your regular code, and view them remotely from a web browser.
+This is especially useful when the device running your Python program doesn't otherwise have a display.

 Points:
  * a program can register one or more animated graphical views